luchris429/purejaxrl/README.md

 ## Citation

-If you use JitRL in your work, please cite the following paper:
+If you use PureJaxRL in your work, please cite the following paper:

 ```
 @article{lu2022discovered,